mark-s/PurgeOldFiles/readme.md

 # Purge Old Files

 A small tool to delete files older than x number of days and to optionally delete any folders that have become empty.
-You can download the source and hit build, or the latest exe is available here: XXXXXXX
+You can download the source and hit build, or the latest exe is available here: [https://gitlab.dev.haus/Mark/PurgeOld/tree/master/releases]

 ####  !!!
 USING THIS WILL DELETE FILES!
 PLEASE BE CAREFUL - MAKE BACKUPS !!!
 #### !!!
 ENSURE YOU TEST WITH `--test` FIRST !!!